 2. Eat a healthy snack before you head to a party

 When I know I’m going to a party where there is likely to be a buffet of unhealthy foods, I usually eat a substantial snack that is full of nutrient dense calories before I leave.
-Homemade guacamole, hummus dip and veggies, even a small bowl of chili will keep me satiated, so I don’t graze on foods that will make me feel bad tomorrow.
+Homemade guacamole, hummus dip and veggies, an apple with natural nut butter, even a small bowl of chili will keep me satiated, so I don’t graze on foods that will make me feel bad tomorrow.
 Similarly, when headed to a gathering, I always bring a healthy appetizer to share.
 That way, I know at least one thing will be a good option for me.
 Shrimp, hummus, jalapenos stuffed with goat cheese and wrapped in turkey bacon, a big festive salad are all great options when sharing an appetizer.

 4. Prevent illness and avoid injuries.
 Colds and the flu are most prevalent in the winter.
 Prevent them by washing your hands regularly and urging others to do the same.
 When I train my clients outdoors, I encourage them to wear layers as well as something to cover their heads, a vest to cover their core and some active gloves to keep the hands warm.
 When temps are colder, muscles are usually a little tighter.
 That said, It’s especially important to warm up adequately and finish with a good stretch to avoid pulling a muscle.
 Definitely don’t skimp here.
 The last thing you should be doing is a good HIIT workout and then sitting down in your car.